jonatan-kazmierczak/java-new-features/java12.md

 Features with their ratings:
 * :+1: useful
-* :-1: removed / useless / not useful
+* :-1: removed
-* :disappointed: disappointing
+* :disappointed: not available
+* :confused: no added value

 ## :+1: JShell usability improvements
 See JShell help for more details